heidi37/cs50-final-project/README.md

 Only brunches that are in the future will display on the guest list.

+The guest list displays the percentages of the types of dishes the guests are bringing based on these four types of dishes: Carbohydrate, Fruit, Beverage or Protein.
+In theory if there are a lot of items in one category, the guest will likely choose another type of dish when faced with these percentage figures.
+The figures turn red when exceeding 25% for a dish type.

 Functionality is built in to delete a brunch that will delete all the related guests as well.
 Also the abilty to delete just one guest from a brunch list is available.

 **layout.html** - template for providing HTML elements that display on all page